Weighing the risks when treating hyponatremia

 Avoid overly rapid correction to avoid ODS2

-Although no consensus has been reached regarding the optimal treatment of symptomatic hyponatremia, experts advise that correction should be of sufficient rapidity and magnitude to reverse the manifestations of hypotonicity, but not be so rapid or large as to impose a risk of ODS.2 According to the most recent guidelines for treating hyponatremia, the rate of correction of hyponatremia should be limited to <10 to 12 mEq/L in 24 hours and <18 mEq/L in 48 hours.3
+Experts advise that correction should be of an appropriate rate to reverse the manifestation of hypotonicity, but not to impose a risk of ODS.2 According to the expert panel recommendations for treating hyponatremia, the rate of correction of hyponatremia should be limited to <10 to 12 mEq/L in 24 hours and <18 mEq/L in 48 hours.3

 As always, physicians must use their clinical judgment when treating patients with hyponatremia.